How to Restart or Reset Xfinity Router (XB7–XB10) – Step‑by‑Step Guide

 ActionEffectWhen to UseTime

 RestartReboots the router, clearing temporary glitches.
-Does not change settings.Slow speeds, minor connection issues, regular maintenance.~5 minutes
+Does not change settings.Slow speeds, minor connection issues, ad‑hoc maintenance when you notice instability.~5 minutes

-Factory ResetErases all custom settings and restores the router to its original factory defaults.Persistent connection problems, forgotten admin password, preparing to sell the device.~10-15 minutes
+Factory ResetErases all custom settings and restores the router to its original factory defaults.Persistent problems, forgotten Admin Tool password, preparing to sell the device.~10–12 minutes to come fully back online

 How to Restart Your Xfinity Router (Reboot)

 A restart is your first line of defense for most common internet problems.
 It’s quick, easy, and non-destructive.
-We recommend restarting your router at least once a month to keep it running smoothly.
+If you notice slowdowns or instability, a quick restart often resolves minor issues; routine scheduled restarts aren’t required for most users.

 Method 1: Manual Power Cycle (The Easiest Way)